OnePageCRM/ruby-client/README.md

 # OnePageCRM Ruby API Client

-This is a short ruby script to help you get started with the OnePageCRM API v3.
+This is a short ruby script to help you get started with the OnePageCRM API.

 It only contains a small subsection of calls and functions available using the API.

 ## Getting started

 - Clone the repository and cd into the directory

-- copy the config/config_sample.yml file to config/config.yml and add your OnePageCRM user_id and api_key.
+- copy the config/config_sample.yml file to config/config.yml and add your OnePageCRM `user_id` and `api_key`.

 - Start `irb` and require the lib/onpageapi file
     > require './lib/onepageapi'